-FIRST® (For Inspiration and Recognition of Science and Technology) was founded by inventor Dean Kamen to inspire young people's interest and participation in science and technology.
+FIRST[®] (For Inspiration and Recognition of Science and Technology) was founded by inventor Dean Kamen to inspire young people's interest and participation in science and technology.
 Based in Manchester, New Hampshire, FIRST is a 501(c)(3) not-for-profit public charity.

 As a volunteer-driven organization, FIRST is built on partnerships with individuals as well as businesses, educational institutions, and government.
 Some of the world's most respected companies provide funding, mentorship time and talent, and equipment to make FIRST's mission a reality.
-As a team coach, you join over 90,000 committed and effective volunteers who are key to introducing close to 250,000 young people to the joy of problem solving through engineering.
+As a team coach, you join over 120,000 committed and effective volunteers who are key to introducing over 300,000 young people to the joy of problem solving through engineering.

-FIRST provides four programs: the FIRST Robotics Competition (FRC®) and the FIRST Tech Challenge (FTC®) for grades 7-12; FIRST LEGO® League (FLL®) for 9 to 14 year-olds, and Junior FIRST LEGO League (Jr.FLL®) for 6 to 9 year-olds.
-Also located at FIRST headquarters is the research and development facility called FIRST PlaceTM.
+FIRST provides four programs: the FIRST Robotics Competition (FRC[®]) for grades 9-12, the FIRST Tech Challenge (FTC[®]) for grades 7-12; FIRST LEGO[®] League (FLL[®]) for 9 to 14 year-olds, and Junior FIRST LEGO League (Jr.FLL[®]) for 6 to 9 year-olds.
+Also located at FIRST headquarters is the research and development facility called FIRST Place[TM].
 FIRST Place is integral to game design, new program development, evaluation, and professional development of FIRST mentors.